camwestwood/xapi/recipes/assignment-submitted.md

 ## Definition

 ### Actor
-Common entity identifier:  Actor.A, as defined on the [common structures](../common_structures.md#actora) page.
+Common entity identifier:  ActorA, as defined on the [common structures](../common_structures.md#actora) page.

 The actor entity describes the individual who has submitted the assignment.